-From 2014 to 2018, I was a consultant at the Berlin-based think tank adelphi, working on Germany’s sustainability strategy and transformation pathways of major socio-technical systems towards a green economy.
-I left this position in March 2018 to pursue further studies and develop new projects outside of the ministerial framework.
+From 2018 -2020 I was a freelance consultant in sustainability and digital public policy.
+Before that (2014-2018), I was a consultant at the Berlin-based think tank adelphi, working on Germany’s sustainability strategy and transformation pathways of major socio-technical systems towards a green economy.

 I am also a co-founder of Maastricht University Green Office, a student-run university department implementing sustainability projects, rootAbility, a non-profit company working to transform the European higher education sector by promoting the Green Office Model, among us, an association financing accommodation for refugees, as well as a sustainability focused cultural center and festival series.

-I studied philosophy, sociology, politics and sustainability science in Maastricht (NL), Santa Cruz (CA, US), Freiburg (DE), Buenos Aires and New Delhi and am currently pursuing an Off-Site Degree in Data Science at MIT.
+I studied philosophy, sociology, politics and sustainability science in Maastricht, Netherlands and Santa Cruz, California (B.A., 2012), and global studies in Freiburg, Germany, Buenos Aires and New Delhi (M.A., 2014).
+I also hold an off-site MicroMasters Degree in Statistics and Data Science from MIT (2020).